 docker build --rm=true --tag=wildfly-http2 .

-You should retrieve an output like this
+You should see an output similar to this:

 [mbp:~/Source/local/wildfly-docker]$> docker --tlsverify=false build --rm=true --tag=wildfly-http2 .